techsoft3d/ts3d-hc-collabServer/README.md

 ## Usage - Server Side

 ### Standalone
 Start server with `npm start`.
-This will start the standalone server on port 3001.
+This will start the standalone collaboration server on port 3001.
 All websocket communication with the client will happen via this port.
+In this scenario you will either have to provide the url/port in the client during initialization or proxy the websocket connection from your webserver to the collaboration server.

 ### As a module
 When running the server from your own node project, simply include this module and pass your server object to it: